timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 ### Tooling

 Okay, let's get beyond the high level description.
 How do I actually do this?

-At it's core, I journal digitally using git repositories to store the three types of journaling notes.
+Fundamentally, I journal digitally using git repositories to store the three types of journaling notes.
 I store the on-the-fly notes in json files (i.e., 'issues') using [git-bug](https://github.com/MichaelMure/git-bug).